Translate Site:

 -

-Feb./Mar - Take the ACT and register for March SAT I or May SAT I
+Feb./Mar - Log into SCOIR and Complete Junior Conference Questionnaire for students and parents.
+Take the ACT at school and register for March or May SAT

 -